neongreen13/common-Spanish-words/README.md

 - Comparing a second abbreviated 100-word Lyrics corpus to the first Spanish word corpus from Wikipedia, the two lists had 59 similarities.
 The main differences were nouns, same as mentioned above.
 Interestingly, the first Spanish word corpus had nouns such as government and country, words found in the news or formal writing.
 - The 100-word Lyrics corpus was less similar to the second Spanish word corpus, containing only 49 similarities.

-Next, the project compared the value counts of the separate parts of speech to the total Lyrics word corpus.
+Based on the word corpus found in song lyrics, the project compiled a list of 500 words based on the percent distribution of the different parts of speech.
+The share of words are as follows:

-- 26,977 total words in the lyrics corpus, 26,106 without English stopwrods.
+- 26,977 total words in the lyrics corpus, 26,106 without English stopwords.
 When divided into the parts of speech, SpaCy returns 26,000 words.
-- 9,843 lemmatized nouns, 6,705 lemmatized verbs, 8,022 ads, 733 stopwrods, 445 pronouns, 252 conjs
+- 9,843 lemmatized nouns, 6,705 lemmatized verbs, 8,022 ads, 733 stopwrods, 445 pronouns, and 252 conjs.
-- Nouns are 37.85%, 25.78 verbs, 30.85 ads, 2.8 stopwords, 1.7 pronouns, .9 conjs
+- Nouns are 37.85%, 25.78% verbs, 30.85% ads, 2.8% stopwords, 1.7% pronouns, and 0.9% conjs.
 - Of a list continaing 500 words, the share of nouns would be 189.25, 128.9 verbs, 154.25 adverbs and adjectives, 14 stopwords, 8.5 pronouns, and 4.5 conjunctives.
 - The share of the total are displayed in a Seaborn chart.